The subelliptic heat kernels on SL(2,R) and on its universal covering $\widetilde{SL(2,R)}$: integral representations and some functional inequalities: Abstract

 \section{Abstract}

-In this paper, we study a subelliptic heat kernel on the Lie group $\mathbf{SL}(2,\mathbb{R})$.
-The subelliptic structure on $\mathbf{SL}(2,\mathbb{R})$ comes from the fibration $SO(2)\rightarrow \mathbf{SL}(2,\mathbb{R}) \rightarrow H^2$.
-First, we derive an integral representation for this heat kernel.
-This expression allows us to obtain some asymptotics in small times of this heat kernel and gives a way to compute the subriemannian distance.
-Then, we establish some gradient estimates and some functional inequalities like a Li-Yau type estimate and a reverse Poincar\'e inequality.
+In this paper, we study a subelliptic heat kernel on the Lie group $\mathbf{SL}(2,\mathbb{R})$ and on its universal covering $\tSL$.
+The subelliptic structure on $\mathbf{SL}(2,\mathbb{R})$ comes from the fibration $SO(2)\rightarrow \mathbf{SL}(2,\mathbb{R}) \rightarrow H^2$ and it can be lifted to $\tSL$.
+First, we derive an integral representation for these heat kernels.
+These expressions allows us to obtain some asymptotics in small times of the heat kernels and give us a way to compute the subriemannian distance.
+Then, we establish some gradient estimates and some functional inequalities like a Li-Yau type estimate and a reverse Poincar\'e inequality that are valid for both heat kernels.